openannotation/annotator-wordpress/README.md

 # Annotator plugin for Wordpress

-Adds inline annotations to Wordpress using the [Annotator](http://github.com/okfn/annotator) widget (by the Open Knowledge Foundation).
+Adds inline annotations to Wordpress using the amazing [Annotator](http://github.com/okfn/annotator) widget (by the Open Knowledge Foundation).

 ## Features